– Salvador Castío is born on February 9 in Martinez, California.

 – Plans are made to organize a showing of some of the portraits from the Belle Époque series later in the year.
 This is will be the first public showing of this series of drawings.

-– In addition to working on the Belle Époque series this year, Salvador also plans to work on a series of pen and ink portraits of Pre-Raphaelite models and muses, a series of landscape ink drawings, and a series of portraits of noted flamenco performers.
+– In addition to working on the Belle Époque series this year, Salvador also plans to work on projects that will display his fine art influences much more prominently.
+Amongst those projects is a series of drawings of models and muses from The Pre-Raphaelite Brotherhood.